neuralmagic/sparseml/integrations/huggingface-transformers/README.md

 - **Sparse Transfer Learning** - fine-tune a pre-sparsified NLP checkpoint on your own dataset **[RECOMMENDED]**
 - **Sparsification from Scratch** - apply pruning and quantization to sparsify `transformer` models from scratch.

-Once trained, SparseML enables you to export models to the ONNX format, such that they can be deployed with DeepSparse for GPU-class performance on the CPU.
+Once trained, SparseML enables you to export models to the ONNX format, such that they can be deployed with DeepSparse.

 ## Installation